- Information security governance, risk, and compliance

 - MS in Cybersecurity, Northeastern University

-Ally Hoffman is a Part-Time Lecturer in the Khoury College of Computer Sciences where she teaches CY6200 – Special Topics in IT Governance, Risk, and Compliance.
-She is also a Senior Risk Specialist in Banking Supervision at the Federal Reserve Bank of Dallas where she specializes in evaluating IT and cybersecurity risk at financial institutions.
-Prior to joining the Federal Reserve, Ally spent four years in the Technology Risk Advisory practice at Ernst and Young in Boston.
-Ally earned a Bachelor of Science degree in Business Administration from Boston University and a Master of Science degree in Cybersecurity from Northeastern University.
-She holds several certifications including the Certified Information Systems Auditor (CISA) and Certified Information Systems Security Professional (CISSP).
+Ally Hoffman is a part-time lecturer in the Khoury College of Computer Sciences.
+She is a senior risk specialist in banking supervision at the Federal Reserve Bank of Dallas, where she specializes in evaluating IT and cybersecurity risk at financial institutions.
+Prior to joining the Federal Reserve, Hoffman spent four years in the technology risk advisory practice at Ernst and Young in Boston.
+She holds several certifications including the Certified Information Systems Auditor and Certified Information Systems Security Professional.

-Ally Hoffman’s research focuses on cyber threats to the financial services industry.
-In particular, she focuses on vulnerabilities in emerging technologies and their impact on the banking system.
-Ally also studies the role of policy and legal enforcement on the advancement of cybersecurity.
-She describes her research as “the intersection of business, economics, and cybersecurity”.
+My research focuses on cyber threats to the financial services industry.
+In particular, I focus on vulnerabilities in emerging technologies and their impact on the banking system.
+I also study the role of policy and legal enforcement on the advancement of cybersecurity.
+My research is at the intersection of business, economics, and cybersecurity.

 What courses/subjects do you teach?

-CY6200 – Special Topics in IT Security Governance, Risk, and Compliance
+I teach Special Topics in IT Security Governance, Risk, and Compliance (CY6200).